Shruti-Tajne/HardwareGenerationTool/Part3/README.md

 Additionally, we will allow the P parameters of the layers to be independent.
 That is, each layer can have a different amount of parallelism: P1, P2, and P3.
 (But recall that the parallelism must evenly divide the output size, so M1/P1, M2/P2, and M3/P3 must all be integers.)

-Assume that all three layers have the same values of parameters T and R.
+NOTE: We are assuming that all three layers have the same values of parameters T and R.

-## Measuring Performance as Throughput
+# Measuring Performance as Throughput
 The system as we have described it is a big pipeline—values will flow out of one layer into the next.
 Ideally, all three layers will be able to perform useful computations concurrently.

 * Once Layer 1 is done processing a vector, its resulting output vector will flow into Layer 2, and so on.